solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 program id using a 256-bit pre-image resistant hash function.
 Program address must not lie on the ed25519 curve to ensure there is no associated private key.
 During generation an error will be returned if the address is found to lie on the curve.
-There is about a 50/50 change of this happening for a given collection of seeds and program id.
+There is about a 50/50 chance of this happening for a given collection of seeds and program id.
 If this occurs a different set of seeds or a seed bump (additional 8 bit seed) can be used to find a valid program address off the curve.